insightsengineering/r-verdepcheck-action/README.md

 * `build-args`:

-  _Description_: Optional value of build_args argument to rcmdcheck::rcmdcheck in form of a string with space as delimeter, e.g. "--force --keep-empty-dirs".
+  _Description_: Optional value of `build_args` argument to `rcmdcheck::rcmdcheck` in form of a string with space as delimeter, e.g. `"--force --keep-empty-dirs"`.

   _Required_: `false`